Goal

 There are two main tuplet types we are going to deal with.
 The triplet and duplet.
 The triplet is when you take something that originally only had 2 and squeeze a third thing in.
 For example, 3 8ths in the space of 2.

 Another example of a triplet is 3 quarter notes in the space of 2 (as shown in the second example).
-Originally each quarter note was worth 1 beat, but now they are worth a little less because there are 3 now.
+Originally each quarter note was worth 1 beat so it took 2 quarter notes to take up 2 beats.
+Now instead it takes 3 to fill up 2 beats!
+It is just a little faster.
 You could do this with any note, however the 8th note use is by far the most common.

 Duplets work the same way (shown in the 3rd example), say we are in 6/8.
 Normally 3 beats is 3 8th notes, but a duplet would use 2 to fill the same 3 beats measure.
-We will count this as 1 la.
-Though again this is not a standard used by everyone.
+We have gone from compound meter to simple.
+We will count this as 1 +.
 Doing this means the 8th notes in the duplet are now a little “longer” because before there were 3 but now there are only 2.
+The "1" lands on the beat and the "and" lands on the half way point, which in this case is beat 1.5 because the notes together take up 3 beats.

 CRAMMING IN THE NOTES